JuliaStats/Distances.jl/README.md

 A Julia package for evaluating distances(metrics) between vectors.

-This package also provides carefully optimized functions to compute column-wise and pairwise distances, which is often faster than a straightforward loop implementation by one or two orders of magnitude.
+This package also provides optimized functions to compute column-wise and pairwise distances, which are often substantially faster than a straightforward loop implementation.
 (See the benchmark section below for details).

 ## Supported distances